-What is the Blackboard Course Life Cycle (i.e., how long will my courses remain on the server)?
+What is the Blackboard Course Life Cycle (i.e., how long will courses remain on the server)?

-We keep the current semester, the previous 3 semesters, and the future semester (as soon as future courses are created in Peoplesoft, approximately 90 days before the start of a semester) in our Blackboard database.
+For instructors we keep the current semester, the previous 3 semesters, and the future semester (as soon as future courses are created from within eServices, approximately 90 days before the start of a semester) in our Blackboard database.
 Courses are pruned from the system on a rolling year schedule.
 For example, at the conclusion of the Fall 2015 semester, the Fall 2014 courses will be pruned from the system.
 Immediately on the conclusion of the spring 2016 semester the spring 2015 courses will be pruned, and so on.
 Click here for a full explanation.

-For this reason, we strongly recommend that professors make both archive and export copies of their courses once they are complete so that if they only teach a course every 2 years, say, they will be able to restore the content from the archive file.
+For this reason, we strongly recommend that professors make both archive and export copies of their courses once they are complete so that if they only teach a course every 2 years, they will be able to restore the content from the archive file.
 Course archives contain all course content AND all student work.
 Course exports contain only course content, without student enrollments and work.

 Student access to courses is different.
 Students can only access the course, during its life cycle, from the time the instructor first makes the course available until two weeks after the semester in which the course was taught.
 We disable student access to courses at this time.
 Student work and grades are available to the instructor at all times, but not to the student.
 If a student later needs access to the course to complete an incomplete, contact us for assistance.